jakobharder/burntime/README.md

-# Burntime
+# Burntime - Jakob's Remaster

-Remake of the PC strategy game 'Burntime' from Max Design.
+A remaster and continuation of the PC strategy game 'Burntime' from Max Design.

 ![](./doc/screens.png)